ahahac0be30xboctuka/Chemoinformatics/README.md

-# Lectures on Chemoinformatics and Computational Synthetic Biology
+# Lectures on Cheminformatics and Computational Synthetic Biology

 ## Overview